 Strike While The Iron Is Hot by Chris Green

-Dirk coming home drunk from the dog track last night with his mate Dean was the final straw.
-He knew that she had arranged for Sam and Samantha to come round for a meal.
+Dirk coming home from the dog track drunk with his mate, Dean, last night was the final straw.
+He knew she had arranged for Sam and Samantha to come round for a meal.
 She had been talking about it for days.
 He had even watched her preparing the marinade.
 Then her guests had had to put up with Dirk and Dean making lewd remarks and swapping dirty jokes.
 She was so embarrassed.
 She didn’t know where to put herself.

 Finally, at midnight, she puts the metaphorical blacksmith’s hammer back and goes off to bed.
 She has to work in the morning and it’s a busy day at the salon.
-End of the month is always fully booked.
-And she has to talk to Tina about Mrs Nesbitt’s green hair and explain that it wasn’t her fault.
+The end of the month is always fully booked.
+And she has to talk to Tina about Mrs Nesbitt’s green hair, and explain that it wasn’t her fault.
 The product labelling was wrong.

-She hears no more of Dirk until the police come calling, two days later.
+She hears no more of Dirk until the police come calling two days later.
 They want her to come down to the station.
-Dirk’s battered body, they are saying, has been found by the canal path.
-That morning apparently by a man walking his schnauzer.
+They tell her Dirk’s battered body has been found by the canal path.
+That morning, apparently, by a man walking his schnauzer.
 She is reminded of her rights.

 ‘Am I a suspect?’
 Donna asks.

-‘We’d like you to answer some questions,’ Sergeant Phelon says.
-If you’d just like to get your coat, Ms. Davies and get into the car.’
+‘We’d like you to answer some questions,’ Sergeant Wangler says.
+If you’d just like to get your coat, Ms Jackson, and get into the car.’

 ‘What?
 Just like that?’ she says.
 ‘Are you arresting me?’